sjorn3/elm-fields/README.md

 - Compose them with `compose` (`<-<` or `>->`) to access and modify elements of deeply nested records with a smaller code size.
   - ``setX n = set (pos >-> x) n``
-- Although intended for records, the the underlying lenses are general enough for any data type.
+- Although intended for records, the underlying lenses are general enough for any data type.

 ## Game Example